transcode-open/apt-cyg/README.md

 * wget,ca-certificates,gnupg

-In 32bit version of cygwin, wget requires additional setting for ca-certificates package.
+In 32bit version of cygwin, wget requires an additional setting for ca-certificates package.
-Choose one of below.
+Choose one of below settings.

-1. Create symbolic link for the default ca-directory of wget.
+    # 1. Create symbolic link for the default ca-directory of wget.
     ln -s /usr/ssl /etc/

+    # or
-2. Set ca-directory paramete in '.wgetrc'.
+    # 2. Set ca-directory paramete in '/etc/wgetrc'.
+    echo "ca-directory = /usr/ssl/certs" >> /etc/wgetrc

+    # or
+    # 3. Set ca-directory paramete in '~/.wgetrc'.
     echo "ca-directory = /usr/ssl/certs" >> ~/.wgetrc

+Remarks:
+Above additional settings for wget is not required for 64bit version of cygwin.

 Quick start
 -----------